-Frederick W. Mayer, Associate Professor of Public Policy and Political Science and Director, Program on Global Policy and Governance
+Frederick W. Mayer, Professor of Sanford School of Public Policy and Political Science and Director of the Program on Global Policy and Governance and Director of the Center for Political Leadership, Innovation and Service and Associate of the Duke Initiative for Science & Society

 Office Phone: (919) 613-9209